plugin-llms

 {}Details:

-Custom variables for the
+Provides custom variables or getter functions for the

-llmsPlugin({ llmsTxtTemplate: '# {title}\n\n## Pages\n\n{titles}', llmsTxtTemplateGetter: { titles: (pages, state) => pages.map((page) => `- ${page.title}`).join('\n'), }, })
+llmsPlugin({ llmsTxtTemplate: '# {title}\n\n## Page List\n\n{pageList}', llmsTxtTemplateGetter: { pageList: (pages, state) => pages.map((page) => `- ${page.title}`).join('\n'), }, })

 Frontmatter